 3. An actual macro “studio” (see below for instructions):

-· I use Picasa because it is free and easy to use.
+4. A good photo editor · I use Picasa because it is free and easy to use.

 · I like to use the “I’m feeling lucky” mode to make my images brighter, tuning with shadows and highlights, crop, and sharpen my images.